IN BRIGHTEST DAY1 of 12

 Both fulfilling a need for the Corps and material for future storylines — particularly in Final Crisis and Green Lantern Corps — the Alpha Lanterns were the first true signs that perhaps it wasn't that the Guardians were unknowable, but just downright up to no good.

-While almost everything else Johns has done to the GL franchise has been additive, this is at best transformative and at worst destructive in its long-term application — though with one Johns-written issue left, there may be more changes to come.
+While almost everything else Johns has done to the GL franchise has been additive, this is at best transformative and at worst destructive in its long-term application.

 Another piece of Johns' expansion of the Lanterns' creation myth, the First Lantern suggests that the Guardians have been up to shady business for quite some time, and complicated the good versus evil worldview of the organization as a whole.